 Simple German and Dutch sentences that use the present tense follow the basic subject-verb-object structure used in English.

-In constrast to English, sentences in German and Dutch change their word orders frequently.
-For instance, when a sentence begins with an adverb like "yesterday" or "actually," the verb should come before the subject of the sentence, like so:
+In contrast to English, sentences in German and Dutch change their word orders frequently.
+For instance, when a sentence begins with an adverb like “yesterday” or “actually,” the verb should come before the subject of the sentence, like so:

 The suffix '-lich' in German and the suffix '-lijk' in Dutch have similar pronunciations, and they are typically used to denote adverbs.
 They are like the suffix '-ly' which is often added to English adjectives to construct adverbs.